Designing for Engagement Report

 Arts learning programs that intentionally integrate creative skill-building and expression with positive youth development principles fuel young people’s imaginations, strengthen their leadership, and build critical learning and life skills.
 A newly released Wallace Foundation report—Designing for Engagement: The Experiences of Tweens in the Boys & Girls Clubs Youth Arts Initiative—finds tween participants who participated in programs of this kind within general youth-serving organizations improved not only artistic skill, but also social-emotional learning, and had increased club attendance and retention.
 The study offers empirical evidence of the value of high-quality afterschool arts programs for low-income tweens and suggests lessons for both arts and non-arts youth serving organizations.

-Join us for this interactive webinar to learn how to deepen your arts learning practice to attract youth and create measurable benefits.
+Watch this webinar to learn how to deepen your arts learning practice to attract youth and create measurable benefits.
 You'll gain insights and practical advice about effective practice and program implementation from the perspectives of a researcher, funder, program administrator, and teaching artist.

 - Peter Rogovin, The Wallace Foundation